orbit-online/upkg/README.md

 ### Including dependencies

 To determine the package root path use `${BASH_SOURCE[0]}`.
-Use `realpath` to ensure that symlinks are resolved.
+Use `realpath` to ensure that symlinks and relative paths are resolved.

 ```
 PKGROOT=$(dirname "$(realpath "${BASH_SOURCE[0]}")")